TAXUEZJU/SAP_Notes/Start Automation Tool.md

 ### ECE

+#### Maintain Target System

+T_Code `secatt`, you can maintain system data here.
+If new target systems need to be added, use T_Code `sm59` to create and add.

 #### Create a test case in ECE

 1. Sign in ECE, T_Code "start_home"
 2. Choose **create**, select **Launch with Url**, *System Data Container* in ECE&ECA is `S4H_CE_VH_FICA`, choose *Target System* you want to run test cases on.
 Paste corresponding Url in `Url Details`
 3. Click on **create**, record test operations and save.
 Package is `ECATT_FICA_CI`.
 Once you need mark what you have done, you need to create a new request.
+4. Notice that you need to design test data and the check to make sure the test script can be tested repeatedly.

 #### Transfer to ECA